 Who the Gordon Bennett was Gordon Bennett?

 The cry of extreme surprise without being blasphemous.
-Gordon Bennett has had a chequered history.
+The British phrase Gordon Bennett has had a chequered history.
 But who or what was Gordon Bennett?
 Many theories have been put out there, but none really satisfy the myth.
 But let’s take a meandering wander through some of the possible origins of this glorious phrase.

 We should start with the most common and oft touted explanation.
 Father and son, James Gordon Bennett Snr and James Gordon Bennett Jr. Firstly Bennett Snr was born in Banffshire, Scotland in 1795 and emigrated to the U.S where he founded The New York Herald.
 One thought is that he created, for the FDNY, The James Gordon Bennett medal for bravery, the highest honour a Fireman could receive.
 And New York fire men used to say ‘Gordon Bennett’ as a shock expletive when something was surprisingly good.
 As in ‘that was so good, it should win the Gordon Bennett’.